Abso11/portfolio-project/README.md

 - showing similar movies on the subpage with movie details

 # Tech Stack
-- Typescript
+- React/Typescript
 - Vite
 - eslint, prettier, husky, commitlint, lint-staged
-- react-query
+- react-query/axios
-- antd
+- ant-design UI library
 - styled-components
+- lodash, date-fns
-- jest
+- react-testing-library/jest
-- mocked service worker
+- mock service worker

 ## Development
 To develop this project you should run `yarn` and then `yarn start`.